mrsimoes/hlnsync/README.md

 When syncing, directories are created as needed on the target, and target directories left empty and not on the source are removed.

 ## Installing
-Install the latest version from the PyPI repository with `pip install --user -U lnsync` or else clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and then run `python setup.py install`.
+Install the latest version from the PyPI repository with `pip install --user -U hlnsync` or else clone the repo with `git clone https://github.com/mrsimoes/hlnsync.git` and then run `python setup.py install`.

 ### Alternative Tools for Linux
 Some of the many tools for syncing with rename detection: